StarfishXeno/sotor/README.md

 # Differences from KSE

-- Aims to provide the same and more features.
+- Aims to provide the same features and more.
 Currently WIP.
 - Runs natively on Windows, Linux and [in the browser](https://starfishxeno.github.io/sotor/) (experimental, using wasm).
 Mac version should work, but pre-built releases won't be available here.
 - Uses a built-in game database, allowing it to work wihout the game installed.
 Still capable of loading provided game files for your modding needs.
 Provided releases assume KotOR 1 Community patch and KotOR2 TSLRCM.
 - Support for the updated steam version of TSL, including workshop.